Baggage-zone review

 Compare awareness, warning, monitoring, and route-control responses against the real continuity constraints of baggage-handling operations.

-Define one baggage-handling zone, one owner, and one success measure so the first project stays commercially credible and operationally realistic.
+Define one baggage-handling zone, one owner, one clear measure of success so the first project stays commercially solid and operationally realistic.

 Review inputs and outputs